nitingaury/Thinkpad-T470-EFI-Opencore/README.md

-# Thinkpad T470 (Opencore version 0.7.5 and 0.8.3) - Ventura Beta 3 is Rock Stable!
+# Thinkpad T470 [Opencore version 0.7.5 and 0.8.3(Only Ventura)] - Ventura Beta 3 is Rock Stable!
 - Use Opencore Configurators associated to above mentioned versions
 - EFI folder for Opencore Thinkpad T470 Hackintosh 20HE Touchscreen model